 “Mobile app installs” campaigns are available on both the Search and Display Networks.
 On YouTube, you can create “TrueView for mobile app promotion” campaign to drive app downloads.
 Learn more about app installs campaigns.

-App install ads are a key part of “Mobile app installs” campaigns.
-They link directly to the Google Play Store or Apple App Store, making it a cinch for people to download your app.
+App install ads link directly to the app detail page in the Google Play Store or Apple App Store, making it a cinch for people to download your app.
 These ads are smart: they’re designed to show on devices where they’ll have the most impact.
 When you set up a new campaign with only app promotion ads, your ads show only on phones and tablets (not on desktop computers).
-You can also choose to display your ads on mobile phones only by checking the box next to "Exclude tablets" when you're creating your ads.

 Christopher’s recipe app for men, Dude Chew, has been popular for years, but he’s noticed a gradual decline in downloads.
 He creates an app install ad for Dude Chew: the icon for Dude Chew is pulled right from the Apple App Store or Google Play.
 His ad headline, “Dudes can cook too,” sends people to the App Store or Google Play (whichever is appropriate for their device).

 Use your app ID for app promotion ads